-Indiana golf carts need headlights, taillights, brake lights, and signal lamps to be considered street legal.
+To be considered street legal, Indiana golf carts need headlights, taillights, brake lights, and signal lamps.
 There are several options for which lighting you can that we can introduce you to in our golf cart shop.

-Turn signals serve as an important function of letting other drivers know what direction your motor vehicle is turning.
+Turn signals serve as an essential function of letting other drivers know what direction your motor vehicle is turning.

 To be street-legal in Indiana, turn signals must meet the following requirements: must have individual lamp units that are visible from the front and rear; must be amber to the front and red to the rear; may only flash at a rate of 60p/min (for a total of 120 flashes per minute), and lamps must be on the same side as the turn direction.

 In addition to having both a headlight and taillight, Indiana law requires that low-speed vehicles have one or more headlights.
 Therefore, when making your golf cart street legal, these lights must meet the following requirements:

 • A minimum of two headlamps, or one on each side of your vehicle.

 • An upper beam of at least 500 candlepower, which means that it can cast light to more than 100 feet in front.